deddyjobson/TF_course_assignments/README.md

-# TF_course_assignments
+# Ramp-up Training

+## Introduction
-I took a basic course in Tensorflow 2.0.
-The purpose of this project is not to relearn Machine Learning, but for other goals which will be discussed later.
+The purpose of this project is not learning Machine Learning, but to log my progress in achieving certain targets which will be elaborated on later.

-# Courses I will be taking (in sequential order)
+## Courses I will be taking (in sequential order)
 * [Tensorflow](https://www.udemy.com/course/machine-learning-with-tensorflow-for-business-intelligence/)
 * [Data Handling](https://www.udemy.com/course/learn-sql-for-data-analysis-with-google-bigquery/)